Dogebox

 import OVA

-1. Login with username: shibe and password: suchpass, then run ip addr, it may look different to this but skip the first loopback interface 'lo' and look for the highlighted IP, in this example: 192.168.1.5
+1. Login with username: shibe and password: suchpass, then run ip addr, it may look different to this but skip the first loopback interface 'lo' and look for another interface, then look for the line inet with your IP address, in this example: 192.168.1.5

 import OVA